E-commerce

 Sales and products

-Sales, product, margin reports depending on plan availability
+Sales reports, products, margins depending on plan availability

-Restock, feature collection, stop promo
+Restock, feature collection, stop promotion

 Store behavior